Course of Study Review Policy

 - how the future delivery of the course aligns to the strategic direction of the College.

-From this review, recommendations are made by the CRC as to improvements to the structure, delivery, student learning, graduate outcomes and course management of the course of study.
-The CRC may recommend the development of nested courses of study as part of the review of the higher-level qualification, which includes all elements of the course design as a stand-alone qualification as well as details of the nested arrangement into the higher-level qualification.
-These reviews and recommendations are presented as a Comprehensive Review Report and tabled at Development Committee for consideration and then tabled at Academic Board for approval.
+From this review, recommendations are made by the CRC as to improvements to the structure, delivery, student learning, learning outcomes at the course and subject level, and management of the course of study.
+The CRC may recommend the development of related or nested courses of study as part of the review of the higher-level qualification, which includes all elements of the course design as a stand-alone qualification as well as details of the nested arrangement into the higher-level qualification.
+The reviews and recommendations of the CRC are presented as a Comprehensive Review Report.

 For a course reaccreditation, the CRC will be tasked with drafting a Reaccreditation Application.

-The completed Comprehensive Review Report, Proposal for Course Modification (if required) or Reaccreditation Application will be sent to Development Committee by the CRC.
-The Development Committee will review and make a recommendation to Academic Board.
+The completed Comprehensive Review Report or Reaccreditation Application, together with the External Expert Course Review Report, will be sent to Accreditation Committee by the CRC.
+The Accreditation Committee will review and make a recommendation to Academic Board.

 5. Approval by Academic Board

-In the case that the course being reviewed lies within AC’s scope of self-accrediting authority, the Academic Board will review the Proposal for Course Modification and take necessary action.
+In the case that the course being reviewed lies within AC’s scope of self-accrediting authority, Academic Board will review the Comprehensive Review Report and take necessary action.

-In the case that the course being reviewed lies outside AC’s scope of self-accrediting authority, the Academic Board will review the Reaccreditation Application and, once satisfied, task the Development Committee to submit a Material Change Notification or Reaccreditation Application to the relevant Agency.
+In the case that the course being reviewed lies outside AC’s scope of self-accrediting authority, including VET courses of study, the Academic Board will review the Reaccreditation Application and, once satisfied, task the Accreditation Committee to submit a Material Change Notification or Reaccreditation Application to the relevant Agency.